bitloops/bitloops-language/examples/README.md

 ---
 ## 🚀 Bringing this all together!
-To summarize, we have reveiwed the following:
+To summarize, we have reviewed the following:
 - Hexagonal architecture is a software architecture the places the Domain Layer at the center with no dependencies on any other layer.
 The Application Layer around the Domain Layer orchestrates the services, and combined the form the Application Core.
 On the outer layer we have the Infrastructure Layer that comprises the User Interface, Database, etc. The key consideration is that we must use Ports and Adapters to connect the Application Core with the Infrastructure Layer - this ensures clear separation of concerns, improving the modularity, testability and maintainability of a software system.

 - Domain-driven design is a software design pattern that helps you build well-defined, easy to understand domain models, more specifically the Application Core (Domain and Application Layers of the Hexagonal Architecture).
 By applying these principles, the domain is more representative of the business itself and the business logic is easier to change.
 Moreover, it works particularly well with Ports and Adaptors to maintain the separation we desire between Application Core and the Infrastructure Layer.

-- Behavior-driven development is a software develompent approach that allows you to better understand the expected behaviors of the application, the expected outcomes, and ultimately generates a common understanding between all stakeholders.
+- Behavior-driven development is a software development approach that allows you to better understand the expected behaviors of the application, the expected outcomes, and ultimately generates a common understanding between all stakeholders.
 BDD is particularly important to increase cohesion between modules and components.

 - Event-driven architecture is all about setting up your different services and modules in such a way that they produce or consume events.
-This increases the resilience and flexiblity as the components are decoupled from one another, improving scalability and performance.
+This increases the resilience and flexibility as the components are decoupled from one another, improving scalability and performance.

 - CQRS is all about separating your methods into commands and queries, and never mixing the two.
 This ensures separation of concerns from a business logic perspective, keeping the code clean, easy to understand and easy to change.

 - Event Sourcing is a software design pattern that ensures all changes to objects (database) happens through an event, and that event is stored sequentially in order to have a complete log of all state changes to the application, and be able to rebuild, test or correct states using that log.

-Hopefully its clear that implementing these software architecture and design patterns will undoubetbly produce high-quality software, that is flexible, resilient and easy to maintain.
+Hopefully its clear that implementing these software architecture and design patterns will undoubtedly produce high-quality software, that is flexible, resilient and easy to maintain.
 It will be very easy to onboard new developers to the project, create a new feature, or change a particular technology or infrastructure.

 It's probably also overwhelming as its not easy to implement all this as it requires experience and quite a bit of additional overhead.
 However, the domain framework above has been created to provide you will all the necessary boilerplate, scaffolding, pipeline and even infrastructure code necessary to build an application that follows these design principles.